bhargav0795/TweetAnalysis/README.md

 d.The top n tweets which have the maximum retweet count.

-# How to run program Textanalysis.ipynb:
+# How to run program Text_analysis.ipynb:

 You need to change the output file path and specify your local system’s desired URL for all the four functions.